Why is destroying things so much more fun than building them?

 Originally, these objects were cast in massive moulds dug in clay ground.

 At the time, the process must have required enormous, carefully designed furnaces, and enough wood to fuel them.
-Nebuchadnezzar’s men had neither the time nor the inclination to repeat this process to turn the massive objects into ingots.
+Nebuchadnezzar’s men had neither the time nor the inclination to reverse this process and turn the massive objects into ingots.
 Instead, Jeremiah tells us that

 “…the pillars of bronze that were in the house of the Lord, and the stands and the bronze sea that were in the house of the Lord, the Chaldeans broke in pieces, and carried all the bronze to Babylon.”

 Simple.
-Just break all of these enormous objects into pieces and chuck ‘em in a truck!
+Just break all of these enormous objects into pieces small enough to handle and chuck ‘em in a truck!

 But breaking up the items of bronze from the temple would not have been easy.
 Let’s just think about the two columns that stood near the entrance to the temple.
 How much did they weigh?
 The following calculations are simply rough estimates – I’m an engineer after all!